open-ephys/acq-board-docs/_sources/User-Manual/New-FPGA.rst.txt

 Under development
 -------------------
 We will continue to work on getting the full integration of the board with the new FPGA module that the previous boards had.
-These functionalities are underway:

-* New OE FPGA Acquisition board plugin for Mac and Linux.
-If you need to use these OS, let us know and we will compile it for you.
-* Unified OE GUI plugin for all acquisition boards regardless of the FPGA module they have.
+We are working on a unified OE GUI plugin for all acquisition boards regardless of the FPGA module they have.

+We have completed:

+* Making the new OE FPGA Acquisition board plugin cross-platform (Windows, MacOS and Linux).
+* Making a new Bonsai node for this new OE FPGA Acquisition board.

 .. _newfpga_differences:

 Differences with previous boards
 -----------------------------------

-* **This board only has one power port.
+* **This board has a single power supply input located on the FPGA module itself.
 Always use the 5V power supply provided.**
 Since this new FPGA module was developed by us, it has the voltage protection circuitry we require for use with the acquisition board.

 * **The power light inside the board is now red.**